Smarties98/MethPy/README.md

-MethPy is a Python toolkit for the analysis and visualization of DNA methylation data, with features for quality control, table and graph generation, and management of reference datasets.
+MethPy is a Python toolkit for the analysis and visualization of DNA methylation data, with features for quality control, table and graph generation, and reference dataset management.

 ## :pushpin: Table of Contents
 1. [Main Features](#header1)